hku-mars/MARSIM/README.md

 ## Update

+# Xue ruize: parameterlized for xml file to make it simpler!
+We could change the dynamic model, in test_interface/config/Special_cases!!!and this will be load to node parameter each cases!

 Ubuntu 20.04 is also supported in ubuntu20 branch.

 **Ten realistic maps (low and high resolution) have been realeased in the realease packages.**